-The Director of the Library, who reports to the VPAA, is responsible for coordinating and overseeing all library functions, including collection selection, purchasing and cataloging; staff hiring and supervision; budget preparation; patron services and education; and applications of technologies.
-The Director is a full-time staff member with faculty status in the library and represents the University at professional meetings.
+The Head Librarian is responsible for coordinating and overseeing all library functions, including collection selection, purchasing and cataloging; staff hiring and supervision; budget preparation; patron services and education; and applications of technologies.
+The Head Librarian is a full-time staff member with faculty status in the library and represents the University at professional meetings.